 Engineers typically rely on a variation of problem-solving methodologies to avoid these potential issues, but naturally, such alternative methods introduce even more complexity.
 Again, situational awareness is key.
 Engineers need to understand the implications of the decisions they make, for the sake of both users and their own coworkers!

 Bear in mind that a little can get you a long way.
 Don't let what-if scenarios bog you down and deter you from huge performance gains.
 Consider usage of a cache for your solutions.

-The main benefits of caching are:
+The main benefits of using a cache are: